leminhtuan2015/Today-I-Learn/swift/design_pattern.md

           -  A view controller manages a single view and its collection of subviews.
           -  When presented, the view controller makes its views visible by installing them in the app’s window.
       - ApplicationDelegate
           - The app delegate is the heart of your custom code.
 This object works in tandem with the UIApplication object to handle app initialization, state transitions, and many high-level app events.

+## Delegate

+  - AppDelegate ~ AppEntrypoint (Delegate ~ Entrypoint)

+## ViewController
+  - ViewController ~ Controller In MVC parttern, (ViewController = C)